 Line 6d.
 Mortality Table.
 The 1983 G.A.M. mortality table published in Rev. Rul.
 95-28 must be used in the calculation of "RPA '94" current liability for non-disabled lives.
 The mortality tables published in Rev. Rul.
 96-7 may be used in the calculation of "RPA '94" current liability for disabled lives.
-Enter the mortality table code for non-disabled lives used for "OBRA '87" current liability (see instructions for lines 1d(2)(a) and 1d(3)(a)) and for valuation purposes as follows:
+Enter the mortality table code for non-disabled lives used for valuation purposes as follows: